 Kantaka

-Then came Varkul Dreadhill, a half orc of Imperium.
-Unlike the conquerors of old, he did not march through the gates with steel.
+Then came @Varkul Dreadhill, a half orc of @Imperium.
+Unlike other attempting conquerers, he did not march through the gates with steel.
 He came with words, contracts, and promises.
 He presented himself as a friend, a partner to trade with.
-The merchants of Kantaka, eager for new markets, welcomed him.
+The merchants, artisans, and metalworkers of @Kantaka, eager for new markets, welcomed him.
 They signed deals that seemed generous: he would buy their goods at fair prices, ensure their transport, and sell them to distant lands.

-But hidden in the fine print was a chain: the merchants were bound to sell only to him.
+But hidden in the fine print were highly exploitative clauses: the merchants were bound to sell only to him, and often at fixed prices.
 At first, they did not notice.
 The guilds grew rich quickly, but Varkul grew richer still.
-He sold their goods abroad at staggering profit, his coffers swelling while theirs slowly drained.
-By the time they realised the noose, it was too late.
-His Svéta soldiers, pale-armoured mercenaries from the north, were already stationed in the city to “protect trade routes.”
+He sold their goods abroad at staggering profit, his pockets swelling while theirs slowly drained.
+By the time they realised their fate, it was too late.
+He used this money to bring soldiers from his home in @Imperium, pale-armoured highly trained combat specialists began to be stationed in the city to “protect trade routes.”
 In truth, they protected him.

 The Collapse of the Guilds

-Once his grip was firm, Varkul revealed his true aim.
-The artisans of Kantaka, who had for generations created works of splendour, found their crafts dismantled.
+Once his grip was firm & pockets were full, @Varkul Dreadhill revealed his true aim.
+The artisans, metalworkers, and merchants of @Kantaka, who had for generations created works of splendour, found their crafts dismantled.
+Their work had become renound around the globe thanks to @Varkul Dreadhill.
 No longer were they allowed to make goods for themselves or their own markets.
 Instead, they were forced into raw labour: harvesting timber, quarrying stone, mining iron and gems.
-These resources were shipped north to the Imperium, where foreign hands crafted the goods, stamped them with Imperial seals, and sold them back to Bhavarta at highly extortionate prices.
+These resources were shipped north to the Imperium, where foreign hands crafted the goods, stamped them with Imperial seals, and sold them back to @Bhavarta & the rest of the world at highly extortionate prices.

 A weaver who once spun silks for emperors now hauled bales of cotton to the river.
 A jeweller whose family had set gems for temple idols now mined rough stones, never allowed to cut them.
 The pride of Kantaka—the skill of its guilds—was broken.
 Its people became cogs in Varkul’s machine of profit.
 Anyone who dared to continue their craft faced dire consequences, loom workers had their thumbs broken, jewellers were made blind, etc.